Add the Web Payments SDK to the Web Client

 The Sandbox access token is a secure secret.
 Don't share it with anyone or upload it to the cloud.

-An animation showing the process for getting application credentials in the Developer Dashboard.
+An animation showing the process for getting application credentials and location ID in the Developer Console.

 Link to section